neurodata/graphutils/README.md

-Collection of utility functions for working with edgelists and graphs.
+Collection of utility functions for working with folders of edgelists;
+Generally outputs of `ndmg`, but doesn't have to be.